No gifts, please. Please. Please?

 For three little words, it can take newly-engaged couples hours to find the right way to phrase this concept: a concept that is gaining validity in this modern standard of de facto relationships.
 Your home is already set up, and small.
 You don’t really need two toasters, four fruit plates and a gold-trimmed gravy boat.
 A contribution to your honeymoon, to your future, or even your favourite charity would go so much further.

 So, how do you say – ‘no gifts, please?’ or anything a little awkward, for that matter?
 Maybe your venue doesn’t suit the littlest of guests, or your guest list is tight, and no, your cousin’s boyfriend of two months can’t come.
 How do you strike that balance between being firm, but polite; grateful, yet selective; strict, yet flexible?
-Here are a few different ways you can approach getting your point across.
+Here are a few different ways you can approach getting your point across on your wedding invitations.

 The poem approach